Bl4ck-h00d/JARVIS/README.md

 # JARVIS
 Desktop voice assistant.

--Update contact dictionary according to you.
+The implemented assistant can open up the application (if it’s installed in the system), search Google, Wikipedia and YouTube about the query, calculate any mathematical question, etc by just giving the voice command.

+* Update contact dictionary.
--Update your email credentials.
+* Update your email credentials.
--Allow less secure apps to access gmail.
+* Allow less secure apps to access gmail.
--Update the paths of folders and apps.
+* Update the paths of folders and apps.